tree1111/BD-CLS-Edit/README.md

 1. **NCM Counterfactuals** by Kevin Xia & Yushu Pan
    https://github.com/CausalAILab/NCMCounterfactuals
-   Released under the **MIT License**.

 2. **DDPM inversion**
    https://github.com/inbarhub/DDPM_inversion
-   Released under the **MIT License**.

 3. **DDS** from Google
    https://github.com/google/prompt-to-prompt/blob/main/DDS_zeroshot.ipynb
-   Released under the **Apache License 2.0**.

 ### License Compliance

 - Parts of this project adapt code licensed under the **MIT License** and the **Apache License 2.0**.
 - Each source retains its original copyright and license notices, which are preserved in this repository.

-If you redistribute this code or build on it, please continue to comply with the terms of the respective licenses.

 ## Citation
 If you find this code useful, please consider citing our paper: